 Have something to eat before you leave your house.
 Since you usually don’t get on the ship as soon as you arrive at the port, the waiting might drain you out.
 If you feel like eating again, make sure you have just a few bites and focus on maintaining the fluid balance in your body.
 Following this tip will help you stay away from seasickness and you can start eating to the brim once you adjust yourself with the environment.

-Parking at the dock can cost you additional money.
+Parking at the pier can cost you additional money.
 Usually, the charges are around $100 for a week.
 The best idea is to have a friend or a family member drop you off at the port.
-You will also save money even if you get there by shuttle or taxi.
+You will also save money if you get there by shuttle or taxi.

 If you follow the above-mentioned tips, you will have a great time on your cruise.
 Apart from following protocols on the cruise ship, you need to remember that you will be traveling to other countries.
 Don’t forget to keep your passport and other valuables in your handbag.
 Have a great time on your cruise!